 Absolutely.
 Our product is not a pesticide, so it doesn’t contain any harsh chemicals that kill ticks.
 Instead, it works gently and naturally to confuse ticks using a change of odour.
 It’s also competition and racing safe so will not test positive in swab, urine or blood testing.

-We think our Ticks Plus is a game changer – making management of ticks, flies and mozzies stress free, mess free and super economical.
+We think our Ticks Plus is a game changer – making management of ticks, flies, and mozzies stress-free, mess-free and super economical.
 Plus, we offer a money back guarantee!

 Need more tips for managing summer ailments?
 Read our blog post for other ways manage summer ailments including our groundbreaking oral remedy for sun management